 First started in 1991, The Cheesecake Shop now has over 200 stores worldwide and sells over four million cakes per year.
 If you've always dreamed of running your very own bakery, a franchise for The Cheesecake Shop franchise could be right for you.

-See how the franchise works and compare your loan options now.
+See how the franchise works and when you're ready, compare your Cheesecake Shop franchise loan options now.

 How does a franchise for The Cheesecake Shop work?